When running a retail business, coming up with boutique giveaway ideas can be easily overlooked.

-Offer prompts encouraging entrants to share their story.
+Offer prompts encouraging entrants to share their stories.
 How would winning this contest change their life?
 What would they do with the prize?
 Narrow down the top entrants and then ask users to vote on who has the most convincing story.

-For example, if you have a flower shop and sell wedding bouquets and table arrangements, you could run a contest asking couples to share their unique love story, and have entrants vote on who wins $1,000 to put toward their wedding flowers.
+For example, if you have a flower shop and sell wedding bouquets and table arrangements, you could run a contest asking couples to share their unique love story and have entrants vote on who wins $1,000 to put toward their wedding flowers.

 13. Ask for nominees